Across the Black Waters

 The book is part of a trilogy (along with The Village and The Sword and the Sickle) that chronicles the life of Lalu as he struggles to rise from the bottom of Indian society.
 In the background is India's fight for independence.
 This book is the only Indian English novel that is set in World War I and portrays the experiences of Lalu, who only wants to reclaim the piece of land his family lost as a reward for serving.
 But when he returns from war, he finds his family destroyed and his parents dead.
-The novel's larger themes are that of war and death Lalu encounters Western culture.
+The novel's larger themes are that of atrocities of war and Lalu's encounter of the Western culture.